Co-borrower vs. co-signer: What's the difference?

 Is a co-borrower the same as a co-signer?

 Not quite.
-While they both help you qualify for a loan, only a co-borrower shares ownership.
+While they both help you qualify for a loan, co-borrowers have a vested interest in the loan from the start.
+Co-signers only step in when the primary borrower defaults on payments.
 When it comes to mortgages, some lenders treat both roles the same way.
-Whether your supporter is a co-signer, co-borrower or co-applicant, their financial history matters.
+Whether your supporter is a co-signer, co-borrower, or co-applicant, their financial history matters.

 Comparing co-signers and co-borrowers